kaisermann/PhotoSwippy/readme.md

 - Size of image to be opened (`data-pswp-width` AND `data-pswp-height` OR `data-pswp-size="WIDTHxHEIGHT"`)
 - Caption (`data-pswp-caption` or the `captionSelector` HTML or the thumbnail's `alt` attribute value)

 *Obs: `PhotoSwipe` requires to previously know the size of the image to be opened.
-However, `PhotoSwippy` allows you to ommit if there's really no way to know the size values.*
+However, `PhotoSwippy` allows you to ommit it if there's really no way to know the size values.*

 **Example:**